In this article, we will examine the specific of testing of the software virtualization systems. We will touch upon the following questions:

 It is recommended to run the full testing on 1-2 configurations with the highest priority and the smoke testing on the rest of configurations.

-Testing of the software virtualization systems is a huge set of tasks for the automation: from the simplest cases that automate the installation to the complicated universal automation systems that start the hypervisor, start the virtual computers that clients need, and provide the user with the session with required parameters.
+Examining software virtualization systems is a huge set of tasks for cloud automation testing: from the simplest cases that automate the installation to the complicated universal automation systems that start the hypervisor, start the virtual computers that clients need, and provide the user with the session with required parameters.

 Development of such “clever” systems is very complicated that is why usually it is enough to have auto-tests for the regression testing.
 In the simplest case, it is a set of cases for the superficial check of the work of the tested application and the performing of the simplest and the most common actions (acceptance testing).
 Or, what is better, it can be a little bit extended set of cases for the smoke testing.
 In this case, when the next version is prepared for testing, first of all, we run automated cases that perform the check of the general operability of the program (acceptance/smoke).
 And if the auto-testing did not reveal blocking defects, we can then deepen into the testing of one or another feature.